 It is important to know the characteristics of atrial fibrillation combined with other rhythm disturbances.

 Absence of P waves or presence of f waves with rhythmic QRS complexes accompanied by significant bradycardia.
 The QRS morphology depends on the location of the ectopic focus that produces the escape rhythm.

 Atrial Fibrillation and Wolff-Parkinson-White Syndrome

-When AF is conducted mainly via the accessory pathway in patients with Wolff-Parkinson-White Syndrome, a wide QRS complex tachycardia occurs whose main characteristic is arrhythmic QRS.
+When AF is conducted mainly via the accessory pathway in patients with Wolff-Parkinson-White syndrome, a wide QRS complex tachycardia occurs whose main characteristic is wide and arrhythmic QRS complexes.

 If you Like it...
 Share it.